gregvan/kickoff_tailwind/README.md

 - Custom view helper defaults for basic button and form elements.
 - Scaffolding templates made with Tailwind CSS

-### Once installed what do I NOT get?
+### What do I not get?
 - This is not intended for production applications in it's current state.
-This is entended to save you two days in config work for you dev journey as Devise and Tailwind (or alternative).
+(This is entended to save you two days of boilerplate config work if you are already familiar with Devise and Tailwind.)

 ### Changes on this fork
 - [Devise](https://github.com/plataformatec/devise) version bumped to 4.9.8.